 The easy access to Denali, piling out of the pubs and hotels in Talkeetna, into a tiny plane and landing on the glacier an hour later can be an abrupt start to an expedition.
 You are there in an instant.
 Your first step is out onto the glacier, your new home a tent on the ice, your dinner burbles up on a tiny stove and the toilet is in a can, a very short, cold can with a bag inside.

-There is no cure for this, you must consider it exciting and just be prepared for it – but that doesn’t mean it won’t be a shock to the system.
+There is no cure for this, you must consider it exciting and be prepared for it – but that doesn’t mean it won’t be a shock to the system.

 3. The sled:

-The abage ‘oh, it’s easy to carry more weight,’ may be true, but as the trundle up the glacier it may well also be muttered frequently under your breath.
+The abage “oh, it’s easy to carry more weight with a sled,” may be true, but as the trundle up the glacier it may well also be muttered frequently under your breath.

 Pack your sled as if you had to carry it all on your back, then put it all in the sled, heavy items right at the bottom, gas at the other end from the food, tent and warm clothes on top.
 And the lighter you can make it, the better it will behave.